sampsyo/uwadvising/advising.md

 2. **I am not happy with my current research project, what should I do?**

  Have you talked to your advisor about this yet?
 Having open and honest communication with your advisor is critical to your success.
 If the project you are working on isn't interesting to you, then talk to your advisor about how you can either shift the focus of the project or come up with a different project to fit your interests.
 That being said, grad school is tough, and research is not often going to be easy.
 Make sure you aren't quitting a project because it is difficult.
-Working through difficulties in research is a skill all Ph.D. students are expected to learn.
+Working through difficulties in research is a skill all Ph.D. students learn.

 3. **I'm not sure what research area I am interested in, how can I find a research area?**